EllyPirelly/cf-movie-api/README.md

     - birthDate
     - favoriteMovies
   - have access to information about movies
-  - are able to add a movie to their list of favoriteMovies
+  - are able to add a movie to their list of favorite movies
-  - are able to delete a movie off of their list of favoriteMovies
+  - are able to delete a movie off of their list of favorite movies
   - are able to delete their account

 `movies`